Xinglab/SQUID/README.md

 	--Cal:
 		Which  part of the program user choose to run, the choices are All/count/DSI.
 All means run the whole program, count means only run the PI value calculation part, DSI means only run the differential analysis of spliced introns.
 The default is All
 	--Comparison:
-		A file providing the sample pairs to calculate the differential RI level.The format should be column 1(name of comparions), column 2 (sample 1 order in the input file,replicates separated by commas), column 3 (sample 2 order in the input file,replicates separated by commas), column 4 (optional, if present as 'pool', the replicates are combined together in rMATS calculation).
+		A file providing the sample pairs to calculate the differential RI level.The format should be column 1(name of comparions), column 2 (sample 1 order in the align files,replicates separated by commas), column 3 (sample 2 order in the align files,replicates separated by commas), column 4 (optional, if present as 'pool', the replicates are combined together in rMATS calculation).
 If absent, the step of calculation of differential spliced introns  will be skipped
 	--analysis:
 		Type of rMATS analysis to perform. analysisType is either P or U. P is for paired analysis and U is for unpaired analysis.
 Default is U
 	--c1: